koniz-dev/canvaslens/README.md

 - Ensure the library is properly built and imported

 **Annotations not working:**
-- Make sure `enableAnnotations: true` is set in options
+- Make sure annotation tools are enabled in the `tools` configuration
 - Check if annotation tools are properly selected
 - Verify event handlers are correctly set up